Security-Onion-Solutions/securityonion-docs/pcap.rst

 .. image:: images/pcap-select-pivot.png
   :target: _images/pcap-select-pivot.png

 Starting in Security Onion 2.3.70, you can send all of the visible packet data to :ref:`cyberchef` by clicking the CyberChef icon on the right side of the table header.
-Please note that this only sends packet data that is currently being displayed, so you may need to click the ``LOAD MORE`` button if you want all packets in the stream.
+Please note that this only sends packet data that is currently being displayed, so if you are looking at a large stream you may need to click the ``LOAD MORE`` button to display all packets in the stream.

 .. image:: images/pcap-cyberchef.png
   :target: _images/pcap-cyberchef.png